Routes

 └── page.tsx

-1. When the route is /, <Outlet> in routes/layout.tsx represents the component exported in routes/page.tsx, generating the following UI structure:
+1. When the route is /, the <Outlet> in routes/layout.tsx represents the component exported from routes/page.tsx.
+The UI structure of the route is:

 <Layout>